 - Sodium cocoyl monoglyceride sulfate

-We’ve listed some of our Pros and Cons of Soap vs Syndet below:
+To sum up, here is listed some of Pros and Cons of Soap vs Syndet below:

 - Vegetable Based